papercliplabs/zero-ex-subgraph/README.md

 yarn deploy-hosted:<network>
 ```

-Deploy to the subgraph studio
+Deploy to the subgraph studio (version controlled with STUDIO_VERSION in .env)

 ```
 yarn deploy-studio:<network>